Erica on the issues

 A More Just Justice System

-The Minneapolis Police Department should actually protect and serve all residents.
+The Minneapolis Police Department should protect and serve all residents.

 - Repeal ordinances used to unfairly target people of color and the poor